ynstf/WeatherTrendsPipeline/README.md

 # WeatherTrendsPipeline

-A comprehensive data engineering pipeline for collecting, processing, and analyzing weather data using the Ambee Weather API.
+A comprehensive data engineering pipeline for collecting, processing, and analyzing weather data using the OpenWeatherMap API.

 ## Project Structure